abhijeetg12/cayman-blog/_posts/2019-05-04-Trying-latex.md

 <h3 class="date">March 2019</h3>
 </div>
 <h1 id="introduction">Introduction</h1>
-<p>This is a detailed explaination for implementing PPO (Proximal Policy Optimization ) paper, we will go through the maths and the code simultaneously to understand what is the general method to implement papers in Deep-RL specifically.<br />
+<p>This is a detailed explaination for implementing PPO (Proximal Policy Optimization ) paper, we will go through the maths and the code simultaneously.
+I hope this helps you understand the paper, and gives a general idea about implementing papers in Depp-RL.<br />
 I have used PyTorch for implementing the Neural Network.<br />
 This is hardcoded for atari gym environments, but with a few changes, you can use it for any other environment required.
 I will follow a causal approach for the code, I hope which will be best for understanding the implementation best.We will understand the intuition for the paper as we go along.<br />
 We will run the code as the Main program, or else, it can be used as a Module to be imported.</p>